Tom Chambers (basketball): San Diego Clippers (1981–1983)

-Seattle SuperSonics
+Seattle SuperSonics (1983–1988)

 Teaming with center Jack Sikma and guard Gus Williams, Chambers became a key piece to a winning team in his third NBA season.
 He played all 82 games and averaged 18.1 points per game.

-The following year, though, Williams was traded, and the point guard who emerged was Gerald Henderson.
+In 1983, though, Williams was traded, and the point guard who starred was Gerald Henderson.
 After posting a team-high 21.5 points per game the season before, Chambers fell to third-most on the team in shot attempts, taking only 28 more shots more than Henderson that season.
 He still led the team at 18.5 points per game, but felt he was being passed around in the offense.

 1986–87, however, was a big season for Chambers.
 Rookie Nate McMillan took over Henderson's spot and Chambers became one of three key scorers for the Sonics.
 He posted 23.3 points per game to reach All-Star status for the first time.
-Chambers hit 85% of 630 free throw tries that season.
+Chambers made 85% of 630 free throw tries that season.
 He also again played all 82 games.
 He was the star of the 1987 NBA All-Star Game, played in Seattle.
 He scored 34 points on 13 of 25 shooting and was named Game's Most Valuable Player.
 With the SuperSonics, he averaged 20.4 points, 6.6 rebounds, and 2.4 assists.